Four Steps To Writing a Great Classified Ad

 Period.
 End of story.

 That approach may work in the short term, but damages your integrity in the long run.

-The last thing you want is disappointment when someone arrives at your website.
-So my advice is to avoid the temptation to hype up the headline thinking that will help.
+My advice is to avoid the temptation to hype up the headline thinking that will help.
 It will often hurt, not help.

-Here are a few tips for writing headlines…
+Here are a few tips for writing great headlines.

 - Begin with an action word